-We find that Cheetah can compute the benchmarked simulation setup up to 8 orders of magnitude faster than the other benchmarked simulation codes.
-In particular, Cheetah is about 5500 times faster than the fastest AS-TRA setup without space charge on the ARM laptop.
+We find that Cheetah can compute the benchmarked simulation setup up to eight orders of magnitude faster than the other benchmarked simulation codes.
+In particular, Cheetah is about 5500 times faster than the fastest ASTRA setup without space charge on the ARM laptop.
 The fastest setup of Ocelot is outperformed by Cheetah by over 9000 times on the same device.
-In our benchmarks, Cheetah also achieves computational speeds around 1900 times faster than the already very fast Bmad-X. Xsuite achieves speeds comparable to Cheetah without Cheetah's opt-in optimisations turned on, but Cheetah is up to two orders of magnitude faster when opt-in optimisations are used.
+In our benchmarks, Cheetah also achieves computational speeds around 1900 times faster than the already very fast Bmad-X. Xsuite achieves speeds comparable to Cheetah without Cheetah's opt-in optimizations turned on, but Cheetah is up to two orders of magnitude faster when opt-in optimizations are used.
 Remember that these speed advantages of Cheetah by design come at the cost of accuracy, where higher-order effects, collective effects, and others are left out by default in order to achieve the reported speeds.
 We further find that in our benchmark Cheetah's ParameterBeam is tracked between 2 and 40 times faster than the same ParticleBeam.
 GPU acceleration is a sensible choice only with ParticleBeam, though it is not guaranteed to improve compute times.
-While we did observe 8 times faster simulation with lattice optimisations turned on, simulations slowed down by a factor of almost 1.6 without them.
-This is the result of the benchmark beam tracking 100000 particles.
-In this case, the overhead induced by sending instructions and data to the GPU outweighs the performance benefits of highly-parallel computation.
-On the other hand, when the number of tracked particles is increased to 10 000 000, tracking with optimisations turned on takes 37.5 ms on CPU and 998 μs on GPU.
-With optimisations turned off, Cheetah tracks the same beam in 37.5 ms on CPU and 5.36 ms on GPU.
-This is a significant improvement. demonstrating the advantages of GPU acceleration in Cheetah.
-Moreover, we find that in our benchmarks, opt-in optimisations yielded up to 38 times faster execution on CPU and up to 51 times faster execution on GPU.
-Note that the opt-in optimisations benchmarked here are the most extreme case, taking maximum advantage of the optimisations to demonstrate Cheetah at its fastest and at its slowest.
-In real-world use of opt-in optimisations, we expect results to be slightly worse than the optimised cases showcased here, as some user-defined exceptions might reduce the effectiveness of Cheetah's optimisations.
+With lattice optimizations turned on, we did observe 8 times faster simulations using GPU acceleration instead of running on the CPU.
+However, without using lattice optimizations, the simulations running on GPU slowed down due to the overhead of data transfers between CPU and GPU.
+This is the result of the benchmark beam tracking 100 000 particles.
+In this case, the overhead induced by sending instructions and data to the GPU outweighs the performance benefits of highly parallel computation.
+On the other hand, when the number of tracked particles is increased to 10 000 000, tracking with optimizations turned on takes 37.5 ms on CPU and 998 μs on GPU.
+With optimizations turned off, Cheetah tracks the same beam in 37.5 ms on CPU and 5.36 ms on GPU.
+This is a significant improvement, demonstrating the advantages of GPU acceleration in Cheetah.
+Moreover, we find that in our benchmarks, opt-in optimizations yielded up to 38 times faster execution on CPU and up to 51 times faster execution on GPU.
+Note that the opt-in optimizations benchmarked here are the most extreme case, taking maximum advantage of the optimizations to demonstrate Cheetah at its fastest and at its slowest.
+In real-world use of opt-in optimizations, we expect results to be slightly worse than the optimized cases showcased here, as some user-defined exceptions might reduce the effectiveness of Cheetah's optimizations.